TheSonOfThomp/AdamThompson/src/data/portfolio/noom.md

 <div class="tldr" markdown=1>
 <!-- WHAT -->

-## I simplified a confusing interface without compromising functionality.
+## A more intuitive interface without compromising functionality.

 <!-- WHY -->
 #### Users were having trouble navigating the core meal-logging flow because the buttons weren’t obvious and changed behaviour depending on use case.
 We needed to fix this.